Critical Skills Employment Permit

 You cannot get a permit to work for a company where more than 50% of the employees are non-EEA nationals.
 This requirement may be waived in the case of start-up companies which are supported by Enterprise Ireland or IDA Ireland.

 You must apply for the permit before you come to Ireland.
-If you already live in Ireland and have a valid Irish Residence Permit (IRP) with stamp 1, 1A, 2, 2A or 3 permission, you can apply for the permit if you are satisfy the criteria for the Permit.
+If you already live in Ireland and have a valid Irish Residence Permit (IRP) with stamp 1, 1G, 2, 2A or 3 permission, you can apply for the permit if you satisfy the criteria.

 You must have the relevant qualifications, skills and experience needed for the job.